thanospapazoglou/Pulse/README.md

 - Xcode 10.0+

 ## 📲 Installation
-1. Download the project and build it with your developement team.
+1. Download the project and build it with your development team.
 2. Congratulations 🎉!

 ## 🙏 Contribution